xdamah/swagger-xdamah-examples/main-examples/extend/extend-no-controller/README.md

 main-examples\extend\extend-no-controller:
 This is a very regular spring-boot project by itself.
+Its a bit different from  the basic example we must have seen earlier.

 The only unusual dependencies which you can find in this project by means of the parent pom.xmls is
 ```xml